 TENTATIVE SAILING SCHEDULE

-"We are promoting recreational sailboat racing in the interest of educating the public in seamanship, navigation, boating safety and a clear understanding of the Rules of the Road.
+"We promote recreational sailboat racing in the interest of educating the public in seamanship, navigation, boating safety and a clear understanding of the Rules of the Road.
 Racing develops all these skills and improves all participants skills in these areas. "

 Tom Leach